uflBufl/Tetran_test/README.md

 Tetran Test Task(TTT)

-Unfortunately, due to time pressure, I could not manage to realize some functions.(but i added them to the 'missing_functionality' branch later)
+Unfortunately, due to time pressure, I could not manage to realize some functions. (but i added them to the 'missing_functionality' branch later, fix some bugs and change model)

 Also, the versions may not be suitable: